jkedra/jkedra.github.io/python.md

 it does not make sense to use for a simple bar visualisation.

 {: #pygal }
-It is a part of Python's library that exports vector chars in different shapes and styles.
+*Pygal* is a part of Python's library that exports vector chars in different shapes and styles.
 Options for visualizations are wide open and include pie chars, bar graphs, histograms, maps and on.

 {: #plotly }
-Aka Plot.ly because of its main platform online and interactive.
+Plotly aka Plot.ly because of its main platform online and interactive.
 Everything that is being created with the tool is posted on the web.
 Integrates well with Pandas.